Introduction to Portland

 Portland has NBA basketball, pre-NHL hockey, minor league baseball, and A-League soccer.
 The NBA’s Portland Trail Blazers and the Portland Winter Hawks hockey team play in the Rose Garden.
 PGE Park offers Triple-A baseball’s Portland Beavers and A-League soccer’s Portland Timbers.
 The Portland International Raceway is home to G.I.
 Joe’s Presents Champ Car Grand Prix of Portland, the Pacific Northwest’s largest racing event.
 There is also a variety of camps, facilities, organizations, clubs, events, and teams throughout the city.

-Described by Outside Magazine as one of the "10 Greatest Places to Live", Portland offers a lot in the outdoor department.
+Portland offers a lot in the outdoor department.
 Within the city, the parks system includes 37,000 acres of open space, even right in downtown.
 Two of Portland’s golf courses — Eastmoreland Golf Course and Heron Lakes Golf Course — have been rated by Golf Digest among the 75 best public courses.
 Bicycling magazine has named Portland the top cycling city in the U.S. two years in a row.
 Mt.
 Hood is nearby for the snow sports enthusiasts.
 Skiing, ice climbing, snowboarding, hiking, and snow shoeing are all sports easily enjoyed when living in Portland.
 Fishermen can enjoy lakes and rivers filled with steelhead, trout, and sturgeon.

 Portland at Night